Content Audit Examples for Existing Pages

 Action: Update

-Next step: Refresh the introduction, replace stale examples, add missing follow-up questions, and record the pre-edit baseline in Search Console.
+Next step: Rewrite the title and first screen around the current query, replace stale examples, add missing follow-up questions, and record the pre-edit baseline in Search Console.

 Example 2: Comparison page with overlapping intent